langchain-ai/langchain/README.md

 **📚 Data Augmented Generation:**

-Data Augmented Generation involves specific types of chains that first interact with an external data source to fetch data for use in the generation step.
+Data Augmented Generation encompasses specific types of chains that initially engage with external data sources to retrieve information in the generation step.
 Examples include summarization of long pieces of text and question/answering over specific data sources.

 **🤖 Agents:**